genavarov/lama/doc/bootstrap.md

 ![Fig2](img/bootstrap2.png)

-### Download the Blockchain from the LitecoinNode Project
+### Download the Blockchain from the LamacoinNode Project

-The Litecoin node project provides multiple and regulaly updated direct-link downloads.
-Copies of bootstrap.dat can be downloaded directly from servers provided by LitecoinNode, or be downloaded from a randomly selected server.
+The Lamacoin node project provides multiple and regulaly updated direct-link downloads.
+Copies of bootstrap.dat can be downloaded directly from servers provided by LamacoinNode, or be downloaded from a randomly selected server.
 All copies of boootstrap are updated at the maximum of every six months.

 **Copies of Bootstrap from a specific server**